FAFSA forms are completed every October with financial aid award letters released in the spring in most cases.

-There are many ways to pay for college in the US, but one of the most important is the Free Application for Federal Student Aid (FAFSA).
-Operated through the US Department of Education, FAFSA sets the general eligibility requirements for financial aid, which include being a US citizen or eligible non-citizen.
-If you have questions about your eligibility, check with FAFSA.gov.
+There are many ways to pay for college in the United States, but one of the most important is the Free Application for Federal Student Aid (FAFSA), which is operated through the US Department of Education.

-Each year, the FAFSA form for the following academic year becomes available on October 1.
-That means, if you plan on attending college in 2023, your FAFSA form will be available October 1, 2022—nearly one full year before you begin your studies.
-FAFSA is due by 11:59 p.m.
-CT on June 30.
-You must submit a FAFSA form every year you plan on attending college as an undergraduate, graduate, or professional student.
+Each year, the FAFSA form for the next academic year becomes available on October 1.
+That means, if you plan on starting college in the fall of 2024, your FAFSA form will be available on October 1, 2023 and will be due on June 30, 2024 by 11:59 p.m.
+CT.

 ---|---|---|